AlexS1302/tic-tac-toe/README.md

 You can view this project [here](https://alexs1302.github.io/tic-tac-toe/)!

 ## Credits
-This Project was created as part of The Odin Project's curriculum, a free online resource for learning web development.
+This project was created as part of The Odin Project's curriculum, a free online resource for learning web development.